kubeflow/website/content/en/docs/components/katib/user-guides/hp-tuning/configure-algorithm.md

   </table>
 </div>

-## Add a new HP Tuning Algorithm to Katib
+## Use Custom Algorithm in Katib

-You can add an algorithm to Katib yourself. the design of Katib follows the `ask-and-tell` pattern:
+You can add an HP tuning algorithm to Katib yourself.
+The design of Katib follows the `ask-and-tell` pattern:

-This pattern follows this:

 1. Ask for a new set of parameters
 1. Walk to the Experiment and program in the new parameters